Jeern/Niedermann/content/posts/RevivingThisBlog.md

 Not as simple as my idea but actually better because of the commit log, branches etc.

-I decided to transfer my old blog to the new [Hugo](https://gohugo.io) format.
+I decided to transfer my old blog to the [Hugo](https://gohugo.io) format.

-Quite time consuming too actually because I needed to preserve the old links, comments and so on.
+Quite time consuming in itself actually because I needed to preserve the old links, comments and so on.

 But I think I am finally finished.